quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Fast Retransmit

-An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent a threshold number of packets (kReorderingThreshold) or a threshold amount of time (kTimeReorderingFraction) after the unacknowledged packet.
+An unacknowledged packet is marked as lost when an acknowledgment is received for a packet that was sent kReorderingThreshold number of packets or kTimeReorderingFraction amount of time after the unacknowledged packet.
 Receipt of the acknowledgement indicates that a later packet was received, while the reordering threshold provides some tolerance for reordering of packets in the network.

 Spuriously declaring packets lost leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion